kliang696/Bank_Churn_Prediction/README.md

 ## Exploratory Data Analysis and Feature Enginerring Brief Summary
 1. __Using frequency table and bar plot to assess the balance of the data, ensuring that all categories of the target variable are equally represented.__
-    *   The target variable in this dataset is "Attrition_Flag," which indicates whether a customer has left (`1`) or stayed with the company (`0`).
+    *   The target variable in this dataset is ```Attrition_Flag```, which indicates whether a customer has left (`1`) or stayed with the company (`0`).
 There are 8,500 existing customers and 1,627 customers who have left, or "attrited,".
 In addition, this dataset is imbalanced, with the churning rate of 16%.
 This can make it difficult for the model to accurately learn and predict the patterns in the data, as the minority class is underrepresented.
     <p align="center">
        <img src="Plots/EDA/Screen Shot 2022-12-22 at 23.08.37.png" width=500 height=150>
    </p >